Our School App Stay connected on the go...

 How does the school help my child with transition into school and then moving on to secondary school / adulthood?

 Each student and her parents will be invited for an interview in early June.
 During this interview, they will be given a pack of details about the school and the uniform and asked to sign the Home/School Partnership Agreement.
 This agreement explains what the school provides for each of its students, what is expected of EGA students and how parents can support the work of their daughter.
-The Head of Year 7 liaises with primary schools regarding each student’s strengths and weaknesses.
+The Head of House liaises with primary schools regarding each student’s strengths and weaknesses.
 In addition, the SENCO may meet with some parents and students to discuss their additional needs.
 This informs us about the learning needs of each student.
 In July, the students are invited to spend a morning in school to meet their tutors and to ask any questions they may have.
 To make the first day special for Year 7 students, they are invited in before the rest of the school.
-This means they can get to know their way around the school quickly anf get used to their new routine by themselves.
+This means they can get to know their way around the school quickly and get used to their new routine by themselves.

 Where can I find out more about what is available through Islington Council?